 Another unusual site was discussed in the post A puzzle ring.
 This post deals with a ring of stones found by local informants approximately 4.5 kilometres inland from Northern Bay, Conception Bay.
 The unusual part is that there does not seem to be clear evidence for who made the ring.

-As I said in the beginning, the point of this blog is to bring attention to the archaeology sites of Newfoundland and Labrador and to increase awareness about archaeology and archaeological issues within the public, the archaeology community, government and industry.
+As I said in the beginning, the point of this blog is to bring attention to the archaeology sites of Newfoundland and Labrador and to increase awareness about archaeology and archaeological issues within the public, the archaeology community, government, and industry.
 I hope that everyone can find something of interest in what I have written so far.
 To that end, do you have a topic of interest that I haven’t looked into yet?
 Are you wondering if your area of the province has any known archaeological sites?

 I have been thinking of topics that I can present blog posts on over the coming Fall and Winter and I have gotten several suggestions from a colleague.
-So far I am thinking about doing a post on Newfoundland and Labrador Archaeology iconic artifacts such as looking into the Killer Whale effigy found at Port au Choix, the iron cross found at Ferryland or a lesser know but very interesting wooden scoop found at Fleur de Lys.
+So far I am thinking about doing a post on Newfoundland and Labrador Archaeology iconic artifacts such as looking into the Killer Whale effigy found at Port au Choix, the iron cross found at Ferryland or a lesser-known but very interesting wooden scoop found at Fleur de Lys.
 I am also looking at topics focusing on an artifact and looking at the process it goes through from being found to going to The Rooms, this one would be in conjunction with The Rooms staff.
 I also think that a post on the Innu or perhaps the Inuit would be interesting, looking at them from an archaeological perspective.
-Similar to how I examined the Intermediate Indians or the Mi’Kmaq.
+Similar to how I examined the Intermediate Period or the Mi’kmaq.
 Do you have any suggestions?